-1.5 FIELD CONDITIONS
+1.7 FIELD CONDITIONS

-- A. Owner will occupy portions of building immediately adjacent to selective demolition area.
-Conduct selective demolition so Owner's operations will not be disrupted. - B. Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - C. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - D. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
-Hazardous materials will be removed by Owner before start of the Work.
+A. Owner will occupy portions of building immediately adjacent to selective demolition area.
+Conduct selective demolition so Owner's operations will not be disrupted.

-- 2. If suspected hazardous materials are encountered, do not disturb; immediately notify Architect and Owner.
+- B. Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - 1.
+Before selective demolition, Owner will remove the following items: - a.
+Owner will remove fire arms from the gun vault prior to the cabinet being removed from the existing armory. - C. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - D. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
+Hazardous materials will be removed by Owner before start of the Work. - 2.
+If suspected hazardous materials are encountered, do not disturb; immediately notify Architect and Owner.
 Hazardous materials will be removed by Owner under a separate contract. - E. Storage or sale of removed items or materials on-site is not permitted. - F. Utility Service: Maintain existing utilities indicated to remain in service and protect them against damage during selective demolition operations. - 1.
 Maintain fire-protection facilities in service during selective demolition operations. - G. Arrange selective demolition schedule so as not to interfere with Owner's operations.